Philadelphia Surgical Errors Lawyer

 Common examples of surgical errors, or “never events” are:

-• A wrong-site surgery (performing surgery on the wrong side of the body);
+• wrong-site surgery (performing surgery on the wrong side of the body);

 • Leaving foreign objects, such as a sponge, inside a patient’s body;